bomonike/bomonike.github.io/anthropic-claude.md

    6. Copy the code and switch back to the Ollama.com to paste it.
    7. Click "Sign in".
 Type your email and click Continue.
    8. Copy your password from your secrets manager and switch to paste it.
-   9. At https://ollama.com/pricing notice the "Free" account enables you to "Run models on your hardware" and the paid subscriptions enable you to run their cloud models.
-"Add API Key".
+   9. At <a target="_blank" href="https://ollama.com/pricing">ollama.com/pricing</a>, notice the "Free" account enables you to "Run models on your hardware" and the paid subscriptions enable you to run their cloud models.
+   9. Click "Add API Key".
-   9. Type a key name (using a date such as 261231).
+   9. Type a key name (using a date such as 261231 for YYMMDD).
 Click "Generate API key".
    9. Click the copy icon to copy the API key and paste it in your secrets manager.
    9. Optionally, create an add your asymmetric key which starts with "ssh-ed25519 AAA".
    9. At https://ollama.com/settings click "Create API key" to run models on their cloud.
+   <br /><br />

-1. In your file, construct the variable by pasting the password copied from your secret manager:
+1. In your .env file, construct the variable by pasting the password copied from your secret manager:
    ```
-   OLLAMA_API_KEY=your_api_key
+   OLLAMA_API_KEY="your_api_key"
    ```

 1. Sign into Ollama CLI: